X3ne/hsrpc/README.md

 This app create a folder `hsrpc` inside `C:\Users\<user>\AppData\Roaming`.
 This folder is user to store config, logs and files needed to make this app working.

-**⚠️ Warning⚠️ for now, if a new value is added to the configuration between 2 versions and the config file already exists this causes crashes.
-So remember to backup and delete your `config.txt` file when updating the application.**
+**⚠️ If your app crashes after an update, please backup and delete your `config.txt` file and restart the app**

 <h2>🛠️ Installation Steps:</h2>